kpjrviray/Fast-Formula-Functions/Functions/in-progress/UPPER.md

-# Function Name: LOWER
+# Function Name: UPPER

 ### Usage:
-Convert a string to all lower case.
+Convert a string to all upper case.
 <br><br>

 ### Compatible Modules: